jiliukang/threadx-cpp/README.md

 # ThreadX Cpp wrapper APIs
 This is written based on [threadx-mcpp](https://github.com/IntergatedCircuits/threadx-mcpp).

-It covers all ThreadX APIs (except performance info) and most of FileX and LevelX APIs.
+It covers all ThreadX APIs (except performance info), common FileX APIs and LevelX NOR flash APIs.

 ## Compatibility
 C++23 and above.